Degrees, Certificates, & Transfer Preparation

 Important: All enrollment transactions take place online.
 You may enroll in any class with space available until the evening before the second class meeting, if the class is less than 90% full.
 Beginning the day of the second class meeting, you must have an Instructor Authorization Code for each class you wish to enroll in, even if the class has space available.
 EXCEPTIONS: (1) The enrollment deadline for online, hybrid, or Arranged Hours classes is the Sunday evening prior to the week the course begins; (2) for classes meeting once per week and courses with a lab, you may enroll until 10 p.m. the night before the first class meeting.
 If the class is full, you will need an Instructor Authorization Code.

 Please note: All enrollment takes place on the web via Corsair Connect at smc.edu/cc.
 If a class is closed, please keep trying, as it will re-open if space becomes available.
 For more information about the enrollment process, please see smc.edu/enroll.

 Enrollment By web

 You may enroll by web on or after the enrollment date and time listed for you.
-You can enroll from any computer in the Admissions Office lobby, the SMC Library, or the Cayton Computer Lab (which requires a valid A.S. sticker and password).
+You can enroll from any computer in the Admissions Office lobby.
 You may also enroll from home if you have Internet access.